 All Paideia students are exposed daily from Kindergarten to graduation to ideas that provoke critical thinking and deep pondering.
 These ideas might be sparked through thought-provoking quotes, short stories, pictures or music.
 Students spend one full week on a single idea.
 Every morning all Paideia students reflect or meditate on the presented idea.
 These reflections or meditations are recorded in their personal Meditations Journal.
 This daily habit develops the skill of thinking deeply and pondering slowly of ideas and principles.
 During the student’s senior year, they will explore through previous meditations and create a final meditations journal representing their intellectual journey to graduation.
 The meditations journal will be published by the school with one copy given to the scholar at graduation and one copy placed in the Paideia library.

-We are now accepting applications for the 2020-2021 School Year for grades 7-8!
-We plan to offer grades 9-12 at a later date.
+We are now accepting applications for grades 7-9!
+We plan to offer grades 10-12 at a later date.

 Discover how the Paideia model cultivates kind leaders and establishes foundations of success.ENROLL NOW